Third Football League (Croatia)

 The Treća nogometna liga (Third football league), commonly Treća NL or 3.
-NL) is the fourth tier of the football league system.
+NL, is the fourth tier of the Croatian football league system.
 The league was reestablished in 2022 following the reconstruction of league system in Croatia.
 It is operated by the Croatian Football Federation.

 History

 The fourth Croatian football league was played for the first time in 2006, after the merger of the 2.
 HNL - North and 2.
 HNL - South into a single 2.
 HNL.
 With the aforementioned changes, part of the clubs from the second league were relegated to the 3.
 HNL, and part of the clubs from the third leagues, together with the best clubs of the county leagues, formed the newly created groups of the 4.
 HNL.
 After the dissolution of the 4.
 HNL in 2012, inter-county football leagues corresponding to the previous groups of the 4th HNL were founded in some areas.

 In earlier championships, the fourth class of football leagues was represented by the First County Football League, except in the 1995–96 seasons and in 1996–97, when with the creation of the 1.
 B HNL (which in reality represented the second class), the fourth competitive class was actually represented by the 3.
 HNL.
 In the 1994–95 season, there was also the 4.
 HNL, which was then created as a successor to the regional leagues, but did not survive for more than one season, and then functioned under that name only in the territory of Northern Croatia.